-1.8.3 CQL based HQMF IG R1 STU1
+1.8.3 CQL based HQMF IG R1 STU3

-The first version of the CQL based HQMF IG was released in September 2015 and was intended to be used in conjunction with the QDM based HQMF R1 IG.
-Since 2015, the community and the standards have evolved and QDM v5.02 no longer contains expression logic, ceding this functionality to CQL.
-As such, no stand-alone QDM based HQMF IG will be built upon future versions of QDM starting with QDM v5.02.
-Rather, this IG is intended to be the sole guide describing how to use QDM, CQL, and HQMF in combination (Figure 2b).
+The first version of the CQL-based HQMF IG was released in September 2015 and was intended to be used in conjunction with the pre-existing QDM-based HQMF R1 IG.
+Since 2015, the community and the standards evolved and the current version of QDM (v5.4) no longer contains expression logic, ceding this functionality to CQL.
+The CQL-based HQMF IG is the sole guide describing how to use QDM, CQL, and HQMF in combination (Figure 2a).

-A result of replacing QDM-based logic with CQL is that all QDM logic elements previously encoded in HQMF are replaced with CQL.
+A result of replacing QDM-based logic with CQL is that all QDM logic elements previously encoded in HQMF were replaced with CQL.
 This means that QDM data criteria specify only the data of interest (e.g. value sets, effective time, properties) for the eCQM, and the previous use of QDM expressions that captured interrelationships between data criteria (such as “starts after end of”) or identified subsets of data (such as min, max, last, and first) are now represented with CQL expressions.
 This IG documents the full approach in detail starting in Chapter 2.

-A separate HL7 initiative will produce an IG that covers the use of Fast Healthcare Interoperability Resources (FHIR), CQL, FHIR Quality Profiles, and other emerging approaches to define eCQMs.
+This document, FHIR Quality Measure IG covers the use of FHIR Clinical Reasoning, CQL, FHIR QICore and QUICK, and other emerging approaches to define eCQMs.

 1.8.4 HQMF